|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Bi Quanzhong also cited Zhu Yunming's book Qian Wen Ji in regards to the last trip by Zheng Heh.
 Bi Quanzhong claimed that the civilian/navy loss of lives in dozens of thousands in AD 1430 might not be correct and that some of those stray ships could have arrived in the American Continent.
 Bi Quanzhong cited Ying (ocean) Ya (edge) Sheng (beautiful) Lan (view) & Xing (star) Cha (raft) Sheng (beautiful) Lan (view) (two books written by Zheng Heh's officers, Ma Huan / Fei Xin) in stating that it was the Ming navy's policy to dispatch some sub-contingent fleets to different countries during their sea voyages. (humanities.ualberta.ca/history111/weeksept22/Starraft.html translated 'Xing Cha Sheng Lan' into Triumphant Tour of the Star Raft where the character 'sheng' did not follow the ancient Chinese interpretation as meaning "the most beautiful sight".)

-Ba-la-xi Story in the Official Chronicle, "Ming Shi"
+The Ba-la-xi Story in the Official Chronicle, "MING SHI"

-Bi Quanzhong speculated that Sha-di-bai's Ba-la-xi must be situated in South America, somewhere near Brazil, that Zheng Heh's navy officers might have visited South America and propagated the news about China and that the Ba-la-xi king had sent emissary to China as an exchange of good-will.
-My opinion is that Bi Quanzhong just did a convienent speculation by linking Ba-la-xi to Ba-xi [Brazil], a country that would not obtain its current name till after the Latin American independence wars.
+Bi Quanzhong speculated that Sha-di-bai's Ba-la-xi must be situated in South America, somewhere near Brazil, that Zheng Heh's navy officers might have visited South America and propagated the news about China and that the Ba-la-xi king had sent an emissary to China in exchange of good-will.
+This webmaster's opinion was that Bi Quanzhong just did a convienent speculation by linking Ba-la-xi to Ba-xi [Brazil], a country that would not have obtained its current name till after the Latin American independence wars.
 Ba-la-xi could be somewhere in the Polynesian Islands or the territories near Australia.
-(This is a common soundex extrapolcation by Chinese scholars.)
+(This is a common soundex extrapolation by the Chinese scholars.)

 Prof Wei Chu-Hsien & "China and America"